 An increasing number of countries are encouraging the adoption of electric vehicles or a shift away from fossil-fuel-powered vehicles.
 For example, in the U.S., both states and municipalities have begun to roll out legislation banning combustion engines, with California mandating that every new passenger car and truck sold to be zero-emission by 2035, and every new medium and heavy-duty truck sold be zero-emission by 2045.
 Fifteen additional U.S. states and Washington, D.C. have announced they intend to follow California's lead in transitioning all sales of heavy-duty trucks, vans and buses to zero-emission, with potentially more to follow in coming years.
 In China, the focused regulatory push has been one of the strongest drivers of NEV ("new energy vehicle") penetration.
 In recent years, the Chinese government implemented a series of favorable policies encouraging the purchase of electric vehicles and construction of electric vehicle charging infrastructure.
-Since 2015, the Chinese government has continued to provide subsidies for charging infrastructure construction.
+Since 2015, the Chinese regulatory authorities have provided subsidies to purchasers of electric vehicles.
+Although previous purchase subsidies were reduced in China by approximately half in 2019, the Chinese government has continued to provide subsidies for charging infrastructure construction.
 Since 2016, the Chinese central finance department has been incentivizing certain local governments with funds and subsidies for the construction and operation of charging facilities and other relevant charging infrastructure, such as charging stations and battery swap stations.
 Europe, UK, Denmark, Iceland, Ireland, the Netherlands, Slovenia, and Sweden have all announced plans to phase out combustion engines in some form or fashion by 2030.
 These legislative tailwinds have already begun to force some legacy OEMs toward electrification, creating a strong need for a modular, flexible, and cost-efficient electric vehicle solution, which will increase competition in the alternative energy vehicle industry.